Posted in Drunk Driving Charges on June 14, 2017

 Not taking mistakes and charges seriously

 Many college students do not react seriously enough if they are accused of plagiarism or, say, charged with DUI.
 Did you know that in Arizona, someone under 21 can face charges with a mere 0.01 BAC?
 A DUI charge is not like a parking ticket; the consequences can include driver’s license suspension and a misdemeanor conviction that follows you around for the rest of your life.
-Even if you are 21 or older, the possible consequences are nothing to laugh at.
+Even if you are 21 or older, the possible penalties of a DUI in Arizona are nothing to laugh at.

 Often, getting in touch with an attorney as soon as possible is the key to fighting a DUI charge.
 Take advantage of free consultations to ensure that you have an attorney you feel will best advocate for you.